-Sparse sclerophyll forrest continues across Arnhem land, but we are rarely shaded by trees.
+Sparse sclerophyll forrest continues across the North of the Territory, but we are rarely shaded by trees.
 The slopes are gentle, and we have 1500 km to ascend the 600 m to the highest point on the Sturt Highway.

+Away from Darwin, there are no more passing lanes.
 There is not much traffic, but a substantial fraction of it is road trains.
 Most have a prime mover and four wagons, a total of 82 to 86 wheels.
 The largest are up to 200 tonnes and 53 metres long.
 In the Northern Territory, they travel at speeds up to the legal limit of 130 kph.
 Overtaking is interesting, but made much easier by CB radio.
-It takes them a while to accelerate and to pass, but our lead or scout vehicle can warn of traffic and there are lots of straight flat sections of road.
+It takes them a while to accelerate and to pass, but our lead or scout vehicle can warn of traffic and there is no shortage of straight flat sections of road.
 They are all on channel 40, but when they approach us from behind, they switch to our channel, which is marked on all vehicles.
 Interestingly, they all seem to have the same truckie accent.
 "Gee, she gets along, doesn't she?" drawls the first, as he passes IVy.

 There have been a couple of small problems today: the spats are fairings around the two front wheels.
 To minimise weight, they are made of rather thin carbon fibre reinforced plastic, and so are flexible.
 In a strong cross wind, they rub on the tires, which could be dangerous if it wears the tire, and is also a waste of energy.
 Spat modifications continue over the first few days.